 - Implement the recommendations from the usability test.

-- Measure the KPIs after the changes have been implemented and document progress.
+- Measure the KPIs after the changes have been implemented, compare them to the KPIs from step 2, and document progress.

 - Communicate the successes.